Authorial intent: Cambridge School conventionalism

 The Cambridge School of conventionalist hermeneutics, a position most elaborated by Quentin Skinner, might be aligned as somewhat similar to weak intentionalism.
 Central to Cambridge School conventionalism is the idea that to understand what a text means, one must understand the context in which a text was written; this includes political, social, linguistic, historical, and even economic contexts that would influence how a text was intended and received.
-While not dismissing the role of authorial intent, the Cambridge School heavily emphasizes examining how the text interacted with — and responded to — its particular contextual situation.
+While not dismissing the role of authorial intent, the Cambridge School heavily emphasizes examining how the text interacted with—and responded to—its particular contextual situation.
 The Cambridge School believes that meaning emerges from scrutinizing the complex interplay between the words on the page and the contextual factors surrounding its creation.

 One of the Cambridge School's distinguishing ideas is the concept of "speech acts".
 Drawing on the philosophy of language, particularly the work of J.L.
 Austin and John Searle, the Cambridge School argues that language not only communicates information but also performs actions.
-For instance: when a politician declares war, he is not merely stating a fact, he is also performing an action through his speech.
+For instance: when a politician declares war, they are not merely stating a fact, they are also performing an action through their speech.

-Similarly, when a betrothed couple say "I do" they are not merely reporting their internal states of mind, they are performing an action — namely, to get married.
-The intended force of "I do" in such a circumstance can only be comprehended by an observer when he understands the meaning and complexity of the social activity of marriage.
+Similarly, when a betrothed couple say "I do" they are not merely reporting their internal states of mind, they are performing an action—namely, to get married.
+The intended force of "I do" in such a circumstance can only be comprehended by an observer when they understand the meaning and complexity of the social activity of marriage.
 Thus, according to the Cambridge School, to understand a text, a reader must understand the linguistic and social conventions that would have been operative at the time the text was produced.

-Since speech-acts are always legible — because they are done by the speech/text itself — the Cambridge School presupposes no knowledge about the author's mental state.
+Since speech-acts are always legible—because they are done by the speech/text itself—the Cambridge School presupposes no knowledge about the author's mental state.
 For Cambridge School conventionalists, the task is: to, with as much contextual information as possible, establish which conventions a text was interacting with at the time of its creation; from there, the author's intent may be inferred and understood.

 Mark Bevir, while praising some aspects of the Cambridge School, criticizes it for taking the importance of context too far.
 He acknowledges context as highly useful and a good heuristic maxim, but not as strictly necessary for understanding a text.